DerZwergGimli/resource.capacity.estimator.evite/README.md

 # resource.capacity.estimator.evite

-An Electron application with Vue and TypesSript
+An Electron application with Vue and TypesScript

 ## Recommended IDE Setup